snoyberg/yesoddocs/book/templates.markdown

 2) The handler that checks for a valid password redirects to the original login form when there is an invalid password.

-At first glance the option 1 sounds preferable, since it avoids an extra HTTP request.
+At first glance option 1 sounds preferable, since it avoids an extra HTTP request.
 However, in general it's a good idea to avoid returning content from a POST request, since it can complicate back/forward button usage and make refreshing a page tricky.
 The problem with the second approach is that we need some way to tell the original login form page to display the error message.

 Yesod provides a built in set of functions: getMessage and setMessage.
 We will cover these in more detail when discussing sessions, but for now it's enough to know that your defaultLayout should display the message returned by getMessage.
 Not only will this simplify your application code by just having to call getMessage once, but it will make interoperation with built-in Yesod features much better.
 A basic example would be: